pyrochlore/obsidian-tracker/README.md

 - Allow tracking nested tags.

 ## Road Map
+- Data Collecting
+    - [x] Support tracking key-value pairs in frontmatter.
+    - [x] Support searching text using regular expression.
+    - [x] Support multiple targets and multiple values.
+    - [ ] Add a dateTarget key for tracking notes not named in the date format.
+    - [ ] Allow tracking datetime value.
+- Output Type and Graph
     - [x] New output type 'summary', analyzes the input data and represents it using a user-defined text template.
-- [x] Add Commands help create Tracker blocks.
+    - [x] New output type 'bar', renders bar chart.
     - [ ] New output type 'table', lists the search result in a formatted table.
     - [ ] New output type 'heatmap', works like Github calendar heatmap.
-- [ ] New output type 'bar', renders bar chart.
-- [ ] Support multiple targets and multiple values.
+    - [ ] Support graphs showing the correlation between sets of data.
-- [x] Support searching text using regular expression.
-- [x] Support tracking key-value pairs in frontmatter.
-- [ ] Add data post-process function, like 'moving average'.
+    - [ ] Add a 'targetDataSet' key to graph, allow the graph drawing selected dataset.
+- Helper
+    - [x] Add Commands help create Tracker blocks.
     - [ ] Add an 'Explode' button to the rendered blocks, it will replace the code block with the rendered result.
-- [ ] Support graphs showing the correlation between sets of data.
     - [ ] Add a helper panel for adding frequently used tracking targets to article.
-- [ ] Add a dateTarget key for tracking notes not named in the date format.
+- Data Processing
-- [ ] Add a 'targetDataSet' key to graph, allow the graph drawing selected dataset.
+    - [ ] Add data post-process function, e.g. 'moving average'.
-- [ ] Allow tracking datetime value.

 And more ...

 P.S.
-Items may not be implemented in the order above.
+Features may not be implemented in the order above.

 ## Support
 - If you like this plugin or want to support further development, you can [Buy Me a Coffee](https://www.buymeacoffee.com/pyrochlore).